realBarry123/pytorch-handwriting-recognition/README.md

 # 🤖 pytorch-handwriting-recognition

-This is me following a Pytorch MNIST recognition tutorial on [PyLessons](https://pylessons.com/pytorch-introduction)
+This is me following a Pytorch MNIST handwritten digit recognition tutorial on [PyLessons](https://pylessons.com/pytorch-introduction)

 ---

-This code builds a CNN (convolutional neural network) with two convolutional layers and two linear layers.
-The network is trained for five epochs and can achieve an accuracy of above 98% in correctly indentifying digits.
+This code builds a CNN (convolutional neural network) with two convolutional layers and two fully-connected layers.
+The network is trained on the MNIST dataset for five epochs and can achieve an accuracy of above 98%.

 ---

-So far, I have made the following changes to the code from the tutorial:
+I have made the following changes to the code from the tutorial:
 - Add comments explaining the code from start to finish
+- Write docstrings for functions
-- Minor refactoring`
+- Minor refactoring
 - A slightly improved display system for the results